 Communications

 Slack communication.
 We keep important discussions such as customers feedback, engineering requests on slack.
-Otherwise, we use iMessage for more personal discussions.
+Otherwise, we use iMessage for more personal matters.

 Centralized workspace